 A trip to the dentist with an autistic child can be stressful for both the child and parent.
 But don't fret, there are steps you can take to create for a positive dental experience for everyone.
 Here, our dentists explain.

 A trip to the dentist with an autistic child can be difficult.
 Not only are there the usual fears associated with strangers who put their hands in your mouth, there are also strange sounds, tastes and sensations, bright lights, and occasional pain.
-But there are things you can do find the right dentist and help prepare you and your child for a dental appointment.
+However, there are things you can do to help prepare you and your child for a dental appointment.

 Find The Right Dentist

 Not all dentists are comfortable with kids on the autism spectrum so finding the right dentist is crucial.
 Ideally, the dentist should have experience with special needs children, but even then it's worth your time to ask questions and get as much information as you can.

 Once you find a dental practice that seems like a good fit, talk to the dentist in advance of the appointment so you know exactly what to expect, and can tell them a bit about your child.

 There are steps you can take to prepare a child their dental visit: